 11) Full Stirrup.
 Collect both feet or knees, drawing the thighs away from the midline.
-Allow the weight of the sacrum and downward movement of the thighs offer a gentle traction to the lumbar spine.
+Allow the weight of the sacrum and downward movement of the thighs to offer gentle traction to the lumbar spine.
 Sensation in the inner thighs may be experienced as well.

 12) Full Release.
 Extend both legs as shown.
-If this creates sensation that’s beyond an appropriate edge, bend one leg and alternate.
+If this creates a sensation that’s beyond an appropriate edge, bend one leg and alternate.

 13) Easy Twist on Bolster.
 From a lying position, draw your right leg across the body, allowing the lower leg to rest on a bolster.
 Hips will stack, and the upper body will draw toward the floor to create a gentle spinal twist.
-Rest the left hand on the abdomen and bring an awareness to the breath.
+Rest the left hand on the abdomen and bring awareness to the breath.
 This pose is intended to be restorative and pacifying in nature.
 Let there be a restful quality to the body as you steady the mind with even, full abdominal breathing.

 14) Pentacle.
-Lie on the back with the legs slightly wider than hips, and arms overhead, palms facing ceiling.
+Lie on the back with the legs slightly wider than hips, and arms overhead, palms facing the ceiling.

 Photos by Cindy Giovagnoli

 Disclaimer: Not all yoga poses are suitable for all persons.
 Always consult your health care provider and obtain full medical clearance before practicing yoga or any other exercise program.
-The information provided in this blog is strictly for reference only and is not in any manner a substitute for medical advice or direct guidance of a qualified yoga instructor.
+The information provided in this blog is strictly for reference only and is not in any manner a substitute for the medical advice or direct guidance of a qualified yoga instructor.